karialho/ReqEx/README.md

 The ReqEx tool is developed and copyrighted by ImproveIt Oy, and licensed with the Apache License 2.0.

-For information on building and using the tool, please refer tpo documentation in the [docs](docs) directory.
+For information on building and using the tool, please refer to the documentation in the [docs](docs) directory.

 ## Version 1.1